 The rule changes existing procedures by shifting initial adjudication of claims by those in expedited removal to the non-adversarial setting of Asylum Offices.
-Individuals not granted at the Asylum Office will be referred to the immigration court for a de novo consideration of their claims.
+Individuals not granted relief at the Asylum Office will be referred to the immigration court for a de novo consideration of their claims.

 While these measures were generally welcomed by refugee advocates, the rule includes "streamlining provisions" which imposed accelerated deadlines at each stage of the process.
+Non-adversarial "Asylum Merits Interviews," for instance, were set to occur 21 to 45 days after an individual's positive credible fear interview.
+If the asylum officer denied asylum, the individual would then be referred to an expedited immigration court process, designed to adjudicate the case in two to four months.
 These were harshly criticized as leaving inadequate time for individuals to, among other things, obtain counsel, to gather their evidence, and to prepare and submit their applications.

-The administration has announced a phased implementation of the rule.
-It will initially apply to individuals detained at two facilities in Texas, who plan to reside in any of the following six cities: Boston, Los Angeles, Miami, New York, Newark, or San Francisco.
+The administration announced a phased implementation of the rule, beginning on May 31, 2022.
+It initially applied to individuals detained at two facilities in Texas, who planned to reside in any of the following six cities: Boston, Los Angeles, Miami, New York, Newark, or San Francisco.
+The subsequent phase broadened the criteria to include asylum seekers detained at an additional three facilities in Texas and one in California, as well as non-detained individuals, all of whom must have indicated an intention to reside in one of the initial six cities, Chicago, Washington D.C., or New Orleans.

-Challenges to the implementation of the rule have been filed in Louisiana and Texas, with arguments made that the shift to adjudication by asylum officers would make it easier for asylum seekers to be granted relief.
-To date neither court has issued a ruling halting the implementation of the rule.
+Challenges to the implementation of the rule were filed in Louisiana and Texas, with arguments made that the shift to adjudication by asylum officers would make it easier for asylum seekers to be granted relief.
+Neither court issued a ruling halting the implementation of the rule, causing the rule to become effective on May 31 as planned.
+As of this writing, both cases are in the discovery phase.